sarahciston/codingcare/posts/cf-unraveling.md

 >"But the knot remembers everything, and has everything to forget.
 [Untying the knot, therefore, is not a disarticulation.
 It does not break things into pieces.
 It is rather a casting off, whence lines that once were bound together go their different ways.]"
 (The lines connect to make a point, the points connect to make a line)

 ===

+Sonya's drawings are perfect computations in colored pencil.
+Computations of feeling and dailiness, the objects on her dresser plotted in six axes, the shoes she owns, and the rare earth elements that work beside her.
+Sonya works at the university and takes home the extra printouts to draw on.
+She stitches through dot matrix holes with thread and finds patterns in the existing prints.

+>"My work is an aesthetic response triggered by scientific data," says Sonya.
+"The format is computer printout, a ritualistic symbol of our technological society.

+===

 I am trying to weave into the gaps of this system, undermining as it mines me, as it doesn't mind me, powerless as I seem.
 Can I unravel its seams — still I, still implicated, "staying with the trouble"?